 Another hugely underrated element of surfing.
 This ultimately boils down to two features of a surfboard, namely, volume and rocker.
 If you’re a beginner or intermediate there’s no reason why you should try and ride that Andy Iron’s 25 Liter board you picked up an auction.

 It’s fair to assume that as a beginner or lower intermediate you’re probably going to be surfing in smaller, flatter waves.
-The most difficult part of catching waves like these is paddle in.
+The most difficult part of catching waves like these is paddling in.
 Getting into these waves can be really difficult.
-However, if you’re surf fit and you’ve surfing the right board, then you’re going to well placed to have a great session every time.
+However, if you’re surf fit and you’re surfing the right board, then you’re going to be well placed to have a great session every time.

 Moreover, be sure to ride a board with much less rocker than a traditional performance thruster.
 Rocker just means the curvature of the surfboard from tail to nose.
 You can find a more detailed explanation in this post.